InteractPro: A Unified Framework for Motion-Aware Image Composition: More Implementation Details

 \section{More Implementation Details}

 The InteractPlan module completes in 10 seconds.
 The image generated by InteractMotion using SVD is rendered at a resolution of 576 $\times$ 1024, whereas the output from the text-to-video-ms-1.7b model (InteractPhys) is generated at 1080 $\times$ 1920 resolution.
 During InteractMotion, all intermediate composite images from the planning phase and their corresponding masks are reshaped to 576 $\times$ 1024.
 Instead of using precise object masks, a general bounding box is employed to allow flexibility for object movement in motion-aware composition.
 InteractMotion takes approximately 90 seconds and consumes 10 GB of memory on a single Tesla V100 GPU with $T = 25$ sampling steps.
-To speed up generation, the number of inference steps $T$ can be adjusted, as discussed in Section~\ref{sec:moreexpt}.

 InteractPhys, on the other hand, takes 60 seconds and uses 15 GB of memory on a single Tesla V100 to render 80 frames, without parameter optimization.
 With optimization enabled, memory usage increases to 17 GB, and training takes about 40 seconds per epoch, followed by 60 seconds for final rendering.
 Typically, the system is optimized with 10 epochs.